 Amish Paste tomatoes are also very versatile.
 In addition to being one of the best tomatoes for salsa, they’re also great for tomato sauce, pasta sauce, or for eating raw.
 They’re an intermediate plum variety that takes two and a half to three months to mature.
 However, it’s well worth the wait to reap the fruitful harvest.

-Runner-Up for Best Tomatoes for Salsa
+Best for Salsa Verde

 Roma tomatoes are one of the most popular tomato varieties in the world, and for a good reason.
 They’re an all-around winner that you can use for many different things, including homemade salsa.
 Roma tomatoes are relatively small and have a round/oval shape similar to a pine cone.
 On average, they grow to around three inches in length and weigh one to two ounces.